crocs-muni/minerva/experiments/bounds/info.md

  - 3D plot, x:N, y:D, z: avg. duration of successful run; this for geom,const2,const3,const4.
  - 2D lineplot, x:N, y:sum over d in D (number of successed); all of geom,const2,const3,const4 in one plot.

 ### Why?
  - Gives a lot of insight into the parameter space.
  - Gives a good baseline for future experiments, can compare in different parts of the parameter space.
  - Shows superiority of out parameter choice of geometric distribution.

----

-## During

-### Run 25.09.
-21:00
- - Some tasks failed to run, due to some CPython error (likely missing Cython?) or some weird architecture, or the fact that fpylll was likely compiled with march=native or mtune=native?
- - Some tasks had issues due to the use of fish shell to script the task run, when run in parallel it needs to lock and access some user specific files, which took too much time, sometimes timed out
- - Bad(incomplete) tasks will either not have resulting csv files, or those files will not have 5 lines or those lines will contain the regex "0,.,LLL", collect those and rerun.

-### Few reruns

- - First did a rerun of those tasks with "0,.,LLL" which failed due to a C runtime error in G6K native module.
-Then I actually fixed (recompiled G6K without -march=native) and rerun again.
- - Then also did a rerun for those tasks that were missing the results files, likely due to the above error or some other (ran out of time).

-### Few more reruns
- - Got it all.

----

-## After

-### Figures

 ### Conclusions